gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 `concurrent` to.
 Act according to your needs.
 Having `IdleCount` of _Idle_ machines is a speedup feature.
 You don't need to wait 10s/20s/30s for the instance to be created.
-But as a user, you'd want all your machines (for which you need to pay) to be running builds, not stay in _Idle_ state.
+But as a user, you'd want all your machines (for which you need to pay) to be running jobs, not stay in _Idle_ state.
 So you should have `concurrent` and `limit` set to values that will run the maximum count of machines you are willing to pay for.
-As for `IdleCount`, it should be set to a value that will generate a minimum amount of _not used_ machines when the build queue is empty.
+As for `IdleCount`, it should be set to a value that will generate a minimum amount of _not used_ machines when the job queue is empty.

 Let's assume the following example: